Word frequency and sentiment analysis of twitter messages during Coronavirus pandemic

-Three forms of tokens of words have been considered for the study viz. unigram, bigram and trigram.
-These represent the frequencies of one word, two words together and finally three words coupled.
-The dataset provides the top 1000 unigrams, top 1000 bigrams and the top 1000 trigrams. \\

-Fig. \ref{wcloud} gives the visualization of the word cloud for unigrams.
-It can be seen that Coronavirus was the most frequent word. \\

-Fig. \ref{unigram}, \ref{bigram}, and \ref{trigram} depict plots for the Rank or Index vs frequency distributions for unigram, bigram and trigram respectively.
-The graphical visualization well demonstrates that the nature or the pattern of the data follows power law.
-The power law distribution can be seen to closely fit the data.\\
+A total of four analysis have been done to analyze the study.
+The first is the data on Twitter Id evolution reflecting on number of tweets.
+It focuses on how many distinct Twitter IDs there were during a certain time frame that tweeted about the coronavirus.
+Figure \ref{fig:tweetid} illustrates the associated data and displays the trend of user activity over time.
+It demonstrates that the number of evolving Twitter IDs peaked in the months of March and April.

+Fig. \ref{fig:wcloud} displays a word cloud visualization that highlights the most commonly appearing term, ``covid."
+It suggests that the public is highly engaged in the pandemic and the term is frequently used by Twitter users in their tweets.
+It can be inferred that people were tweeting about cases, news, or personal experiences.
+Also, the word ``covid" is a more direct and efficient way to say ``COVID-19".
+Its dominance indicates that consumers valued conciseness and speed above length while tweeting.

+The other three are unigram, bigram and trigram frequencies of words.
+The study examined the frequency of single-word combinations (unigrams), two-word phrases (bigrams), and three-word sequences (trigrams) in order to get insight into the world of Twitter.
+For this analysis, they concentrated on the top 1,000 examples of each kind.
+The relationship between rank (or index) and frequency for unigrams, bigrams, and trigrams is shown in the frequency distribution plots in Figs. \ref{fig:unigram}, \ref{fig:bigram}, and \ref{fig:trigram}, respectively.
+A power-law distribution is seen in these graphical representations, suggesting that the data and the power-law model fit the data quite well.

-The exponents in case of unigram and bigrams are -1.273 and -1.375 respectively while for trigram it gives a smaller value of -0.5266.
-The computed parameters are reported in Table \ref{tb1}.
-Also, heavy tails are observed specifically in the case of unigrams and bigrams.
-A good fit by power law connotes a difference in the behaviour of tweet messages when compared to literary documents like novels and poems which are replicated by Zipf's law with exponents close to 1.
+The calculated exponents for unigrams, bigrams and trigram are -0.9305, -3.7187 and -0.6514, respectively.
+The corresponding parameters are reported in Table \ref{table:tb1}.
+Notably, heavy tails are observed, particularly in the cases of unigrams and trigrams.
+The effective fit by the power-law distribution suggests a distinct behavior in tweet messages compared to literary documents like novels and poems, which adhere to Zipf's law with exponents close to 1.

-In the following section, we investigate the goodness of fit of our proposed model using measures: SSE, $R^2$ and RMSE.